 Earlier low energy, depression, relationship issues, and sleep were the top topics on Wysa.

 These have now been replaced by health anxiety, feelings of isolation and both financial and social implications of lockdowns.
+Quarantine depression has also become quite common.
 It is clear that people are struggling with not only health but also a financial crisis without access to their normal routines, social support, and coping mechanisms.

 More specific issues people are talking about are health anxiety for self, or loved ones; panic buying; guns sales rising in the US; fear of not being able to meet family or loved ones ever again; lost job due to the crisis; losing daily routine; losing daily in-person support at home leaving them feeling helpless, triggered self-harm.

 We are also seeing more people booking therapy sessions and more sessions booked per person.
-One in four of our therapy clients booked multiple sessions a week to discuss anxiety around covid and quarantine.
+One in four of our therapy clients booked multiple sessions a week to discuss anxiety around COVID and quarantine depression.
 Our therapist’s inboxes were also flooded with queries on what they should do in this stage.
 We are adding AI models so Wysa can help with such questions and direct people to credible resources in their country.